edgedb/qna-admin/README.md

     In your Discord server, use the `/help-channels add` command in each channel you want to monitor for helpful threads.

-You should now have a fully functioning QnA Admin Panel with an integrated Discord bot!
+You should now have a fully functioning QNA Admin Panel with an integrated Discord bot!

 # Deploying